Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 from the first alternative and

 from the second alternative.
-The $(-1)^{N-1}$ factor in Eq.\ (\ref{rot1}) results from the fact that the $2\pi/N$ rotation is equivalent to exchanging $N-1$ rows in the $\Psi^{N}$ determinant.
-Now if $\Phi^{\rm PRJ}_L \neq 0$, the only way that Eqs.\ (\ref{rot1}) and (\ref{rot2}) can be simultaneously true is if the condition $\exp (2\pi L i/N)=(-1)^{N-1}$ is fulfilled.
+The $(-1)^{N-1}$ factor in {\Eq}~(\ref{rot1}) results from the fact that the $2\pi/N$ rotation is equivalent to exchanging $N-1$ rows in the determinant $\Phi_{\rm UHF}(1,\ldots,N)$.
+Now, if $\Psi^{\rm PRJ}_L \neq 0$, the only way that {\Eqs}~(\ref{rot1}) and~(\ref{rot2}) can be simultaneously valid is if the condition $\exp (2\pi L i/N)=(-1)^{N-1}$ is fulfilled.
 This leads to the following sequence of magic angular momenta,

 for $N$ odd, and

 for $N$ even.